cysouw/graphicalgrammar/text/english.md

 ### Morell (1852) *The analysis of sentences*

-Morell [@morell1857; @morell1852] is based on Becker 1829!
+John Daniel Morell (1816-1891) [@morell1857; @morell1852] is based on Becker 1829!
 But simplifies into tables, and removes ordering.
-Tables become widespread in GB
+Tables become widespread in GB https://en.wikipedia.org/wiki/John_Daniel_Morell Studied in Bonn!

 table p24-25, complex sentence p41